LucySVenutiWinter/Deep-Q-Network/readme.md

 ### Prerequisites

-This code relies on [openai gym](https://www.gymlibrary.ml/) and [ViZDOOM](http://vizdoom.cs.put.edu.pl/), both of which can be installed via pip, as well as PyTorch.
+This code relies on [ViZDoom](http://vizdoom.cs.put.edu.pl/), which can be installed via pip, as well as PyTorch.

 ### Scenario